Adanna-Iwuanyanwu/Sentiment-Analysis-of-John-Wick-4/README.md

 This analysis enabled me to learn more about Data Mining and the use of the Natural Language Processing Tool Kit to draw out meanings from textual data.

 ## AIM OF THE ANALYSIS
 This analysis was done to show viewers’ perceptions of the movie.
-I decided to carry out this analysis to find out the most common words used in the reviews, and the months and days with the highest rating this will show.
+I decided to carry out this analysis to find out the most common words used in the reviews, and the months and days with the highest rating.